pooriajr/pooriar/_posts/2021-06-25-dangerously-dynamic-html.md

 title: Dangerously dynamic HTML
 date: 2021-06-25 20:47 -0500
 ---
-This article tries to be beginner-friendly.
-It starts with an explanation of static vs. dynamic, then meanders through safe examples before getting to *the danger*.

-If you want to skip straight to danger, [right this way.🤘](#danger)

-## What is dynamic, *really*?
+HTML isn't designed for dynamic content, and it shows.
+Templating languages and front end libraries pick up the slack.
+But what if you want dynamic HTML without dependencies?

+## Why be dynamic at all?

-Let's say you're making an app to keep track of personal relationships (\*cough\* [undrift.netlify.app](undrift.netlify.app) \*cough\*).
+Let's say you're making an app to keep track of personal relationships.
 You probably need to create HTML elements that correspond to various people.

-Let's say I want to add 3 people into the app: My friend Alice, my coworker Bob, and my Cat (yeah that's not a person but I was going for an A,B,C thing).
+I want to add 3 people into the app: My friend Alice, my coworker Bob, and my Cat (yeah that's not a person but I was going for an A,B,C thing).

 I'm the programmer, goddamnit, so I can just write them into the HTML like so: